 All removable media & mobile devices holding Stockport NHS Foundation Trusts data must be encrypted.
-Staff are responsible for informing IT services if they become aware of a device that has not been encrypted.
+Staff are responsible for informing Digital Technology & Support (IT services) if they become aware of a device that has not been encrypted.
 See the Mobile Devices and Removable Media Security Policy for further information.

-Staff should be made aware of and comply with the Information Sharing & Transfer of Records Policy & Guidance issued by the Trust's Information Governance department which are all available on the Information Governance & Security microsite (Trust Intranet).
+Staff should be made aware of and comply with the Information Sharing & Transfer of Records Policy & Guidance issued by the Trust's Information Governance department which are all available on the Information Governance & Security micro-site on the Trust Intranet.

-Information, including personal and clinical information relating to patients or staff, must not be stored locally on any PC.
+Information, including personal and clinical information relating to patients or staff, must not be stored locally on any Trust PC or mobile device.

-Identifiable Patient Information should not normally be circulated within the Trust using internal mail.
+Identifiable Patient Information should not normally be circulated within the Trust using internal post/mail.
 It is a requirement that patient information is accurately tracked and using internal mail makes this impossible.
 It is the responsibility of users to ensure that information is returned securely (for example either Secretary to Secretary or back to Health Records Library) and information which forms part of a patient's medical record should be delivered direct and not via the internal mail.